 PoetryXCollage Journal

-Initial volumes are being produced by participants in Kolaj Institute’s Poetry & Collage Residency in March 2022 and April 2022 under the direction of Christopher Kurts with support from Ric Kasini Kadour and Christopher Byrne.
-These will be available in July 2022.
+Initial volumes are being produced by participants in Kolaj Institute’s Poetry & Collage Residency in March, April, and September 2022 under the direction of Christopher Kurts with support from Ric Kasini Kadour and Christopher Byrne.

 PoetryXCollage Volume Two features work by Anthony D. Kelly (Castle Bar, County Mayo, Ireland), Carla Reyes (Astoria, New York, USA), Janice McDonald (Denver, Colorado, USA), Samantha Brown (Blackrock, County Louth, Ireland), Laura Tafe (Lebanon, New Hampshire, USA), and Collaborations by Cathy Greenhalgh, Thomas Mayer, Rosemary Rae, Anthony D. Kelly, & Cheryl Chudyk.